nastyapetrunia/Soil_erosion_detection/README.md

 As can be seen [from this research](https://www.mdpi.com/2072-4292/11/15/1800), a well labeled data can show great performance.
 &nbsp;

 Considering the fact, that the data comes from Sentinel 2, which has much higer resolution than Google Earth Engine (that was used to collect the data from in the previously mentioned research), the model could give even better results, although the researchers have already reached a very good preformance of the model.
+So using the [Land Degradation Surveillance Framework (LDSF)](https://www1.cifor.org/fileadmin/subsites/sentinel-landscapes/document/LDSF_Field_Guide.pdf) could help with developing a well preformed model.